naksh-atra/naksh-atra/README.md

 - 👋 Hi, I’m @naksh-atra
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning Machine Learning and other data related stuff.
+- 🌱 I’m currently learning Machine Learning and Data Science.
 Also trying to figure out a hobby
 - 📫 How to reach me nakshatra.rajput@outlook.com

 <!---